 That was taken from the same perspective (south on W. Roadway) by a newspaper photographer in 1978.

 In summary, Public Square is a fascinating intersection: all the highways that converge here attest to its significance to the city of Cleveland.
-While highway signage does abound here, there are nevertheless several omissions, in addition to several idiosyncrasies and/or mistakes. |
+Historically, highway signage was abundant here, although there were several omissions, in addition to several idiosyncrasies and/or mistakes.
+And after the Public Square redesign, highway signage is virtually non-existent. |

 Research and/or photo credits: Robert Droz; Marc Fannin; Dave Hascall; Karin and Martin Karner; Jeff Morrison; Greg Rider; Mike Roberson; Dale Sanderson